 Apple’s confirmed a new version of macOS Big Sur.

 The company’s put macOS Big Sur 11.4 into beta testing and the pre-release version of the firmware is available to download right now through the company’s beta programs.

 Like macOS Big Sur 11.3, macOS Big Sur 11.4 is a milestone upgrade which means it should carry new features, fixes, enhancements, and security patches.

-For more on macOS Big Sur 11.4, take a look at our guide.
+For more on macOS Big Sur 11.4 and the beta, take a look at our guide.

 macOS Big Sur 11.2.1 had three security patches on board.
 You can read about them over on its security website.